NaoyaIijima/Infant-movements-analysis/README.md

 # Infant-movements-analysis
 I implemented feature extraction defined by Tsuji et al. [1].

-I used paper [1] and C++ program created by authors as a reference.
+I used paper [1] and original C++ program created by authors as a reference.

 # Environments of my implementation
 - OS: Windows 10